Gearless Joe: Creation and concept

 Moriyama said the first two episodes were developed to introduce the entire narrative and setting together while aiming to develop the future cast in later episodes.
-Joe's fighting style was loosely inspired by Jake LaMotta and Naseem Hamed.
+Joe's fighting style was loosely inspired by Jake LaMotta.
 A theme besides individualism featured in the series is "for people to live"; Moriyama elaborates that there was a focus on three main characters despite Joe being the lead while also showing similarities with the cast from Ashita no Joe.
 In the first season's finale, Joe faces Yuri.
 Moriyama was initially mixed about how the battle should end until deciding to make Joe the winner which was appreciated by other staff members who were rooting for Joe.
+For the second season, Joe's more somber and broken demeanor was a deliberate choice.
+The staff aimed to depict a fallen hero struggling with guilt and grief, allowing for a deeper emotional journey than in the first season.

 The staff had mixed thoughts about how they should handle Joe as a depressed adult despite his young days as Megalonia's champions as that was how the first season ended.
 Moriyama decided to touch new themes to make Megalobox become a more independent work rather than keep staying as a tribute to Ashita no Joe.
 The staff highlighted Joe's depressing portrayal as he has not been able to move on with his life in contrast to Yuri and other returning characters.
 In order to support Joe's psychological state, the character of Chief was written.
 Across the narrative, Chief serves as a mentor to Joe in the first four episodes where his slowly recovers his fighting spirit.
 In early stages, Moriyama drew the encounters between the characters Joe and Chief, and the things that react to each other.
 Joe's sin that torments him would be kept vague until the fifth episode where Joe is forced to fight himself.
 From there, more boxing matches were written.
 However, in contrast to the first season which Joe's characterization was kept simple as he was obsessed to only defeat Yuri, the second season was written in a more complex way as the writers decided to make the impact of victory or defeat be less important for the boxers.